 Although individual symptoms of insomnia might differ, the following are the main characteristics of the disorder:

-Other symptoms that chronic insomnia is likely to cause include:
+Other symptoms that chronic insomnia is likely to cause include

 Insomnia: How Common Is It?